IT Facilities in Laboratories and Libraries

 Only students, staff, visitors and associates with a current password can gain entry to the University's online systems.

 New students will receive a Student ID and initial network password at enrolment.
 This information is also available from Banner - Student Information System via the Portal.

 Computers in the laboratories and Libraries have an initial login screen.
 You must enter your Student ID number and network password to proceed.
 At the first login, you will not be prompted to change your password (although we strongly recommend that you do so).
 If you forget your password, you can use the "Forgot your password?" link on the Portal login screen to change your password.
 Alternatively, if you are on campus, you can use the Password Kiosk to obtain a new password.

 Please note: there is no local storage on student workstations.
 You must use your OneDrive cloud storage or an external USB device.
 After you log out, no user files will be stored and will not be recoverable.

 Any member of staff who wishes to book a student PC laboratory should use the online Room Bookings system (click here to access).
 Each lab has a set of core applications installed, some have additional software listed as Faculty software.
 The four campus links above show software profiles in each lab.

 ICT Customer Services supports teaching and learning throughout the University by providing fixed and portable ICT facilities in teaching and learning spaces throughout the four campuses.
 Details of our fixed rooms can be found by selecting the link below:

 - Media Equipment Details (PDF)

 The PCs in teaching rooms are connected to the student network.
-Staff and visitors must use their Active Directory (AD) account to avail of these systems.
+Staff , Associates and Visitors must use their Active Directory (AD) account to avail of these systems.

 Further information on our Teaching & Learning facilities and services is published on our Media Services web area.